netlify/plugins/docs/CONTRIBUTING.md

 ]
 ```

-When a new major release drops support for a specific Node.js version range, a `nodeVersion` field must be added to previous major releases.
+When a new major release drops support for a specific Node.js version range, you must add a `nodeVersion` field for previous major releases.

 ```json
 "version": "1.3.0"